What Is Geodesign?

 5 Mandatory Caveats

 The bottom line: Even with all seven uncertainties resolved in the stadium's favor, the structural conclusion holds.
-The $200M NPV gap, the zero tax revenue, the floodway overlap, and the Pareto dominance of preservation scenarios are robust findings.
+The ~$200M NPV gap (modeled at 5% discount rate over a 30-year horizon; screening-level, not engineering-grade), the zero tax revenue on UNC-exempt land, the floodway overlap with FEMA Special Flood Hazard Area boundaries, and the Pareto dominance of preservation scenarios under every weighting scheme tested are robust findings.
 What remains unknown can change the details but not the direction.